datacarpentry/stata-economics/setup.md

 7. When you rerun the Git Bash program and type `stata` the program will start automatically.

 With these steps we created a file where you can adjust your bash settings and also replaced the alias of Stata's executable.

+### Mac

+If Stata is installed in /Applications/Stata/ the path to the Stata executable is `/Applications/Stata/StataSE.app/Contents/MacOS/` for Stata Special Edition and `/Applications/Stata/StataMP.app/Contents/MacOS/` for Stata MultiProcessing.

+ To add StataSE to the path you should open the terminal and type

+`sudo vi /etc/paths`

+and add `/Applications/Stata/StataSE.app/Contents/MacOS/` to it.

+Finally, close the terminal and reopen it.
+Once everything is set up, type `stata` in your terminal to launch Stata.

+### Linux

 ## Download the workshop data
 1. Download the [data package](https://zenodo.org/record/3375649/files/dc-economics-data.zip?download=1) from Zenodo.